SUNY/Empire State College

 By clicking on each course, you can later view its modules, readings, requirements, deadlines and you can contact your instructor via the message board, to address any questions you might have.

 The Senior Project Proposal and Thesis are courses held entirely in Moodlerooms.

 Blended courses offered during the semester are also, except with a few in-class sessions, held in Moodlerooms.

 Students have access to online courses 1 week before the official start of the course, in order to familiarize themselves with the content.
 Therefore, we strongly encourage you to check Moodlerooms before the start of the semester, in order to familiarize yourself with the contents of the course.

-If you encounter issues with your MyESC login details and are unable to access Moodlerooms, please let the ESC office (firstname.lastname@example.org) know about the issue as soon as possible.
+If you encounter issues with your MyESC login, please, contact ESC IT Service Desk (https://www.esc.edu/service-desk) as soon as possible.